TheRealAlan/xanadu/README.md

 Tests
 =====

 I've implemented a very primitive way to test features and effects.
-Here's a running list of things to try:
+Here's a running list of commands to try:

 - test interference
 - test clear